grafana/grafana/docs/sources/visualizations/heatmap.md

 By default, Grafana calculates cell colors based on minimum and maximum bucket values.
 With Min and Max you can overwrite those values.
 Consider a bucket value as a Z-axis and Min and Max as Z-Min and Z-Max, respectively.

 - **Start -** Minimum value using for cell color calculation.
 If the bucket value is less than Min, then it is mapped to the "minimum" color.
-Default is series min value.
+The series min value is the default value.
 - **End -** Maximum value using for cell color calculation.
 If the bucket value is greater than Max, then it is mapped to the "maximum" color.
 Default is series max value.

 ## Cell display